fluencelabs/examples/aqua-examples/near-integration/README.md

     }
 ```

-Just like in the **quickstart example**, we implement the `send_money` method for the `class NearSigner implements NearSignerApiDef` class, where `NearSignerApiDef` is generated code from the Aqua compilation and which we register (as an exposed service) in `async main` like so:
+We implement the `send_money` method for the `class NearSigner implements NearSignerApiDef` class, where `NearSignerApiDef` is generated code from the Aqua compilation and which we register (as an exposed service) in `async main` like so:

 ```typescript
 // index.ts